Blueprint: security validation

 Pentest agents that leave an auditable evidence trail.

-Use RushDB as the shared evidence graph for authorized security testing: sandbox scope, targets, findings, evidence, red-team log events, triage state, and defensive dashboards all stay queryable from one datasource.
+Use RushDB as the shared evidence graph for authorized security testing: ASSESSMENT_RUN scope, TARGET records, FINDING and EVIDENCE entries, LOG_EVENT records tagged by tactic and severity, triage state, and defensive dashboards all stay queryable from one datasource.
+A finding like finding-017 stays linked to its evidence and to related log events instead of scattering across report drafts.

 Security validation falls apart when findings and logs split.

-A pentest agent can produce useful observations, but the value disappears when findings live in a report draft, log evidence lives in another system, and red-team replay data becomes a disconnected dashboard.
-The security team needs one place to inspect what happened, what evidence supports it, and what still needs triage.
+A pentest agent can produce a useful FINDING like finding-017, but the value disappears once that finding lives in a report draft, its supporting LOG_EVENT data lives in a separate logging system, and red-team replay data becomes a disconnected dashboard nobody reconciles.
+When severity is high and status is still open, the security team needs one place to see the finding, the evidence backing it, and the related log-884 privilege-misuse events without stitching three tools together during triage.

 Before